Lazy Luddite Log

 Collecting Smurfs Is Smurfy!

 Collecting Smurfs is Smurfy!
 This poster came from BP petrol stations and helped kids to amass a collection.
-BP initially were the exclusive sellers of Smurfs and it was sold to them as a way of making extra cash at a time in which they still mostly just sold automotive products and services.
-If you look closely you can see pen marks showing which Smurfs my brother Lukas and I once had.
+BP initially were the exclusive sellers of Smurfs in Australia and it was sold to them as a way of making extra cash at a time in which petrol stations just sold automotive products and services.
+If you look closely you can see pen marks showing which ones Lukas and I once owned.

 The Three Hunters from Lord Of The Rings (2001)

-I never knew why but for a short time there were both Hungry Jack's and Burger King branded stores coexisting here in Melbourne.
-They all reverted to the preferred Australian name (Hungry Jack's) but while Burger King existed here they offered these one piece molded figurines of Lord Of The Rings movie characters as parts of kids meals.
+I never knew why but for a short time there were both Hungry Jack's and Burger King branded stores coexisting here in Melbourne (see comments for a surprising discussion about this).
+They all reverted to the preferred Australian name (Hungry Jack's) but while Burger King existed here they offered these one piece molded figurines of Lord Of The Rings movie characters in kids meals.
 As an adult I visited a number of stores to get these, finding that they would sell them without food.
 These three and others stand guard over my fantasy book shelf.

 Dungeons & Dragons Mini Figures by LJN (1984)